Remote Access Security Considerations

 While many different users may request remote access to your data, it should not be granted automatically.
 Consideration should be taken for each case.
 Be sure to draw a distinct line between users that want access for convenience compared to individuals that need a remote connection for business functionality.

 In addition to the importance of keeping access logs, end-user notification is an important practice to keep in mind.
 The privacy concerns of institutions and individuals should be kept on par with the security of the business and its data.
 If both cases, there are serious legal ramifications for not taking requirements seriously.

 Managed service providers and other network professionals with remote access must come to an understanding with the business owners of when data will be accessed.
 It's also extremely important to understand the industry to know how personal information is to be treated.

-When considering security with remote access, it's always good to think back on that famous movie quote: "With great power comes great responsibility."
+When considering remote access security, it's always good to think back on that famous movie quote: "With great power comes great responsibility."
 Many standard network security rules are carried over, but their importance is exponentially heightened due to the nature of remote technology.

 When you open your network up for remote access, you are increasing your surface area for attack.
 While the benefits of remote access are great for employees and remote support personnel alike, remote access also makes it much easier for hackers and other unwelcome guests to access your network and get their hands on your data.

 To prevent this, hardening your firewall as much as possible is a great first place to start.
 User authentication processes should be optimized for remote access as well.